driedwater/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 ways to say:
 - and
 - but, e.g. p but not r = p and not r
+- nevertheless e.g. not p nevertheless, r = not p and r
 ------------------

 ### Disjunction